What kind of jobs are there in the "Construction" field for Specified Skills (SSW)? Here's what they do!

 For that reason, there are many seniors and colleagues who give instructions and guidance to foreigners so that they do not have any problems at work.

-In addition, construction companies that employ specified skilled workers are companies that have the following certifications and qualifications:
+Also, construction companies that accept Specified Skilled Workers are those that have the following certifications and qualifications:

 - Holds a construction business license